This global bank offers personal loans and lines of credit to fund life’s big expenses.

 For personal loans of up to $30,000, you can easily apply online.
 If you’re looking to apply for a loan of up to $50,000, you’ll need to call Citibank or visit your local Citibank branch.

-For home equity and mortgage loans, visit Citibank online for detailed information on the application process.
+For home equity loans, mortgages and mortgage refinancing, visit Citibank online for detailed information on the application process.

 I got a loan from Citibank.
 Now what?